The Return of Imray

 Publication

-First published as “The Recrudescence of Imray” in Mine Own People in the United States in 1891 and Life’s Handicap the same year.
+First published as “The Recrudescence of Imray” in Mine Own People in the United States in 1891, and in Life’s Handicap the same year, in which the title was changed to “The Return of Imray”.
+The verse heading was collected in Songs from Books (1913).

 The story